Strength Through Joy: Departments

 KdF had a number of individual departments.
 The Beauty of Labour (Schönheit der Arbeit) department was devoted to improvements in the workplace, from general hygiene to reduction of sound pollution.
-Other departments included the Sports Office (Sportamt), Adult Education Office (Volksbildungswerk), Leisure Time Office (Amt Feierabend), the Office for Folklore and Homeland (Amt für Volkstum und Heimat), and the Office for Travel, Hiking, and Holidays (Amt Reisen, Wandern, und Urlaub).
+Other departments included the Sports Office (Sportamt), Adult Education Office (Volksbildungswerk), Leisure Time Office (Amt Feierabend), the Office for Folklore and Homeland (Amt für Volkstum und Heimat), and the Office for Travel, Hiking, and Holidays (Amt für Reisen, Wandern, und Urlaub).

 The Sports Office organized tennis, skiing, and likewise sports that the working class were previously unable to partake in.
 Its main concerns were in building 'everyday joy' and improving the health of the masses, and KdF took a keen interest in building the physicality and bodily strength of the German population.
 Physical education classes and gymnastic events were scheduled on weekends and after working hours, but also included skiing and hiking trips.
 It also encouraged workers to partake in physical exercise and sports, encouraging employers to provide access to facilities and equipment during work hours and after hours.

 The Adult Education Office was headed by Fritz Leutloff.
 Its goal was to educate Germans on cultural and artistic topics.
 'Popular education' programs had been taken over when the government began imposing Gleichschaltung, but the programs offered by the Adult Education Office were not centralized by KdF until 1936 when the Reichskulturkammer and KdF began stern cooperation.
 Plans had been proposed by 1939 to designate KdF as a chamber of culture, but ultimately fell through due to backlash from Alfred Rosenberg and Rudolf Hess.

 The Leisure Time Office enabled workers to attend theatres and concerts by organizing local events and offering discounted tickets.
 It also organized concerts and events to take place in factories.
 As the Adult Education Office focused more on propaganda and refined education, the Leisure Time Office was more concerned with the recreational aspects of spare time.

 The largest and most profitable department was the Office for Travel, Hiking, and Holidays, headed by Bodo Lafferentz.
 Organizing both domestic and international excursions, for the first time workers were able to travel at length.
 This was achieved by offering discounts on travel and tour packages, sending thousands of Germans on holidays before 1939.

 The Office for Folklore and Homeland was tasked with organizing smaller Nazi organizations that promoted the 'folklore' and the idea of Lebensraum, but was dissolved in 1934.